 Imaging Ioxides II

-go site Nancy Piatczyc commented on Imaging Ioxides Scapularis and we thought her words and images were prescient and compelling.
+Nancy Piatczyc commented on Imaging Ioxides Scapularis and we thought her words and images were prescient and compelling.
 You will enjoy reading her comments and seeing more images.
 “Both images in the previous post are of ticks found here in Williamstown.
 Regarding the bottom image that looks like a flower we are guessing it shows the spiracles that the tick uses for respiration.
 There is one on either side of the bottom of the tick.
 Recently, a tick friend of mine brought in a live tick.
 It was from somewhere in Berkshire County, and was crawling up her arm, but not attached.
-So she brought it in still alive and … Continue reading go to link
+So she brought it in still alive and … Continue reading

 Share